 Following a Mediterranean diet can reduce the chance of developing cardiovascular disease.
 See the separate leaflet called Mediterranean Diet.

 Adults should eat no more than 5 g of salt a day.
 This is about a teaspoon of salt.
 Even a modest reduction in intake can make quite a big difference.
 The current average daily intake of salt in the UK is 9 g per day.
 About three quarters of the salt we eat is already in the foods we buy.
 Simply checking food labels and choosing foods with lower salt options can make a big difference.
 A tip: sodium is usually listed on the food label.
 Multiplying the sodium content by 2.5 will give the salt content.
 Also, try not to add salt to food at the table.

 Drinking a small or moderate amount of alcohol probably reduces the risk of developing cardiovascular diseases (38% compared with teetotallers in one study).
 That is, 1-2 units per day - which is up to 14 units per week.
 Drinking more than the recommended upper limits can be harmful.
 Men and women should drink no more than 14 units per week.

 Calculating your cardiovascular health risk

 A 'risk factor calculator' is commonly used by GPs and practice nurses.
 This can assess your cardiovascular health risk.
 A score is calculated which takes into account all your risk factors such as age, sex, smoking status, blood pressure, cholesterol level, etc. The calculator has been devised after a lot of research that monitored thousands of people over a number of years.
 The score gives a fairly accurate indication of your risk of developing a cardiovascular disease over the next 10 years.
-Read more about cardiovascular risk assessment.
+See the separate leaflet called Cardiovascular Health Risk Assessment.